 A visualization of coincident economic indicators for the states.

 The Federal Reserve Bank of Philadelphia calculates two indexes — coincident and leading — that track and forecast economic activity in the states and the country as a whole.
-Values for the coincident index are available through December 2022.
-Because of the pandemic, the leading index is suspended as of February 2020, and I’ve removed it from the visualization.
+Values for the coincident index are available through October 2023.

 The coincident index is a measure of current and past economic activity for each state.
 The average value for the year 2007 is given the value 100.
 (For more information, see Visualization: Economic indicators in the states.)